-Requiring public companies to annually disclose salary information to the SEC would impose a private-sector mandate as defined in the Unfunded Mandates Reform Act (UMRA).
-The incremental cost of the mandate would be small because the mandated entities generally already possess or collect the information to be reported under the bill.
-Thus CBO estimates that the cost of the mandates would be well below the threshold established in UMRA (\$164 million in 2019, adjusted annually for inflation).
+By requiring publicly traded companies to annually disclose to the SEC their political contributions, H.R.
+1087 would impose a mandate as defined in UMRA.
+The incremental cost of the mandate would be small because the mandated entities already collect or possess the information to be reported under the bill and would use an established reporting process.

 If the SEC increased fees to offset the costs associated with implementing the bill, H.R.
-4242 would increase the cost of an existing mandate on private entities required to pay those assessments.
+1087 would increase the cost of an existing mandate on private entities required to pay those fees.
 CBO estimates that the incremental cost of the mandate would be small.

 H.R.
-4242 contains no intergovernmental mandates as defined in IJMRA
+1087 contains no intergovernmental mandates as defined in UMRA.

-The CBO staff contacts for this estimate are David Hughes (for federal costs) and Rachel Austin (for mandates).
-The estimate was reviewed by H. Samuel Papenfuss, Deputy Assistant Director for Budget Analysis.
+The CBO staff contacts for this estimate are Sofia Guo (for federal costs) and Rachel Austin (for mandates).
+The estimate was reviewed by H. Samuel Papenfuss, Deputy Director of Budget Analysis.